KGArgyropoulos/Time-Series-Classification/README.md

 Ai is the time series including the i-first elements of A.\
 Bj is the time series including the j-first elements of B.\
 DTW distance of the two timeseries (dtw(Ai,Bj)), \
-given that \
+given that
 ![alt text](https://github.com/KGArgyropoulos/Time-Series-Classification/blob/master/images/img3.png)
-equals: \
+equals to:
 ![alt text](https://github.com/KGArgyropoulos/Time-Series-Classification/blob/master/images/img1.png)
-So DTW distance between A and B equals: \
+So DTW distance between A and B equals:
 ![alt text](https://github.com/KGArgyropoulos/Time-Series-Classification/blob/master/images/img2.png)